charlieroth/charlieroth/README.md

 ## Hi 👋

-Fullstack developer learning and building with Swift, Go and TypeScript
+Fullstack developer learning and building with Swift, Go, Elixir and TypeScript

 You can find me at the following places: